perladvent/perldotcom/content/article/free-wildcard-tls-with-net-acme2-and-let-s-encrypt.md

 This is a generic client library for any standard ACME implementation, though the only known public ACME implementation right now is Let’s Encrypt’s.
-Their API only provides testing certificates for now, but once there’s a production endpoint Net::ACME2 will be updated to use it.
+Their API only provides testing certificates for now, but once there’s a production endpoint I will update Net::ACME2 to use it.

 Like Net::ACME, [Net::ACME2](https://metacpan.org/pod/Net::ACME2):